Event Responder Profiles

-To access the Event Responder screen, click on Diagnostic Tools > Network Events > Event Responder under the “Monitor” section of the OmniVista Cirrus Menu.
+To access the Event Responder profiles screen, click on Diagnostic Tools > Network Events and select Profiles > Responder profiles tab under the “Monitor” section of the OmniVista Cirrus Menu.

-The Event Responder screen displays all configured event responders, and is used to create, edit, or delete Event Responders.
+The Event Responders screen displays all configured event responders, and is used to create, edit, or delete Event Responder.

 Creating an Event Responder